7 Effective Classroom Management Strategies for Teens

 2. Get to know your students

 Each of your students is a unique individual with their own experiences, perspectives, and insights.
-As you get to know them, you’ll be better able to understand their personalities and the reasons for their opinions and actions.
-Building rapport with your students is one of the best ways to gain their trust and ensure that your classroom runs smoothly.
+As you get to know them, you’ll better understand their personalities and the reasons for their opinions and actions.
+Building rapport with your students is one of the best ways to gain their trust and ensure your classroom runs smoothly.

 Tip: At the beginning of the year, give your students a public, anonymous quiz.
 Ask about their lives, tastes, and opinions to get a better feel for the personalities in your classroom.